linyuanxs/auto_tooth_arrangement/README.md

 #Train
 python main.py
 # License and Citation
-1.The design concept of this model cannot be used for commercial purposes without permission.
+1.Without permission, the design concept of this model shall not be used for commercial purposes, profit seeking, etc.

 2.If you refer to the design concept of this model for theoretical research and publication of papers on automatic tooth arrangement, please also add a reference.